-Since listing on the Australian Securities Exchange (ASX) in 1996, Transurban has grown from owning and operating one toll road - CityLink in Melbourne - to 21 assets across Australia, the United States and Canada, with seven projects in development or delivery.
+When Transurban listed on the Australian Securities Exchange (ASX) in 1996, we owned and operated one toll road - CityLink in Melbourne.
+Today we have 22 assets across Australia, the United States and Canada, and have four major projects in development or delivery.

 These projects are designed to improve city connectivity by addressing significant congestion issues.
-They are also highly visible examples of how we go about achieving our company purpose to strengthen communities through transport.
+They are also recognisable examples of how we generate value for our stakeholders and deliver on our strategy: by understanding what matters to our stakeholders, we create road transport solutions that make us a partner of choice.